jspm/jspm/cli/docs.md

   - --map can point to JSON, JS, or HTML files, and maps will be extracted appropriately
   - Maps behave like lockfiles; versions are locked to resolutions from the input map
   - Output map is controlled by --out flag, supporting the same file types:
-    ΓÇó JSON: Just the import map
+    - JSON: Just the import map
-    ΓÇó JS: An import map injection script that can be included with a script tag (recommended) ΓÇó HTML: The import map is injected directly into the HTML file contents
+    - JS: An import map injection script that can be included with a script tag (recommended)
+    - HTML: The import map is injected directly into the HTML file contents

 Enhanced Security and Performance:
   - Use --integrity to add SRI (Subresource Integrity) hashes to the import map